 Yes (and no).
 Refunds for the discounted single tuition payment may be given up to February 15.
 The amount calculated in the refund is based on the $15 weekly rate for any unused tuition.
-The installment Tuition plan will simply stop once Mr. Kelly has been informed of your desire to stop.
+After the 4h payment – the installment Tuition plan will simply stop once Mr. Kelly has been informed of your desire to stop.
 Please Note: this notification must be given via email directly to Mr. Kelly and can not be given by word of mouth via the student to their teacher.
 Details for this are listed on the Policy and Agreement page when you enroll (Different class structures have different policies)

 If you no longer wish to keep an instrument that was ordered, you simply need to return it in “Like New” condition.
 Repair costs will be applied if needed.

 I missed a payment.
 How do I catch up on my child′s tuition?